 When participants are gone away for over a month they forgo any income and resource sharing.
 If they leave temporarily and are still able to complete their hours for the month or use their Leave of Absence Hours to compensate they are still entitled to the income sharing for that month.

-A simple week long example of how the Shawolo hours principle and income sharing plays out is illustrated below:
+A simple week long example of how the Shawoho hours principle and income sharing plays out is illustrated below:

-There are 4 people (A,B,C,D) in the this example community.
-The village coffer has $200 in it and the residents coffer has $0 in it.
+There are 4 people (A,B,C,D) in the this example community and the Shawoho is set at 20 hours.
+The village coffer starts with $200 in it and the residents coffer with $0 in it.

 B. 2 hours fixing a bicycle for participant D. 18 hours farming (providing food to the participants).